gyb357/InterBook/README.txt

+InterBook.

-InterBook, a book purchase site.
+This is a book purchase site.

 There are only logins and main site.